This page provides information for our residential and business customers on network pricing.

 Please submit a request through our Get in Touch form, if you’d like a member of our team to answer any further questions.

-From 1 April 2024, MainPower’s network charges will be increasing.
-For the average residential customer, this will result in an increase of around 12% (around $10.67 per month) on the transmission and distribution portion of your power bill.
+From 1 April 2025, MainPower’s network charges will be increasing.
+For each of the residential customer groups this will result in an increase of around 18.5% (around $19.31 per month) on the transmission and distribution portion of your power bill.

 This will depend on the pricing plan you are on and how your electricity retailer chooses to bundle the pricing on your electricity bill.
 The impact will vary depending on your individual circumstances and how much electricity you consume.